biscoleo/Finnmark-reindeer/README.md

 ## Usage
 Feel free to use the PLS models I made in R as a template.
 Make sure that your data meets the requirements of a PLS model and visit my Project Report to learn about the details of PLS, the data, the sources for this project, some learning opportunities and ideas for model improvement.

+## Contact me!
+If you want to talk about the content or methods of this project or have any questions, head to the bottom of my [GitHub portfolio website](https://biscoleo.github.io/) and send me a message!